|

 -------------------------

-Exercise: In fewer than 500 words, show us a character trying to choose
+Exercise: In fewer than 400 words, create a character tying to choose

 between two mutually exclusive goals.